Matt-FTW/dotfiles/.github/README.md

 Here is some _small_ information about my setup:

-> :information_source: INFO: Some of this apps have the config included in the repo (marked with :gear:), others don't because simply they don't have any or is not worth saving it because use of their defaults.
-Also, my favorite programs and tools are marked with :sparkles:
+> ℹ️ INFO: Some of this apps have the config included in the repo (marked with ⚙️), others don't because simply they don't have any or is not worth saving it because of their defaults.
+Also, my favorite are programs and tools are marked with ✨.

 <details>
   <summary><b>🐧 System</b></summary>